 Insider tip: Catch a blockbuster movie outdoors on a giant poolside screen with Movies Under the Stars, the cruise equivalent of a drive-in.
 See family-friendly blockbusters such as Avatar and Black Widow.
 Use Princess’ OceanMedallion app on your smartphone to order a pizza, delivered right to your lounge chair.

-What you’ll pay: From $1,148 per person (double occupancy) for a 10-night southern Caribbean cruise in February 2022 from Fort Lauderdale.
+What you’ll pay: From $1,109 per person (double occupancy) for a 12-night British Isles cruise in June 2022 from London (Southampton).

-Launching next: Sister ship Discovery Princess arrives in March 2022.
+Also new: Sister ship Discovery Princess debuted in March 2022.